 During our stay, we ended up getting massages at Kaveri spa and it was excellent.
 This spa has been strategically built to overlook the river and surrounding valleys for an indulgent experience.
 Their Jacuzzi also deserves a special mention.
 Another highlight of the property is the rooftop yoga hut – classes are offered alternate days under the guidance of a professional yoga teacher.

+The Udaya offers luxury facilities and services at a much more reasonable price than most 5-star hotels located in Ubud.
 I honestly did not want to leave this villa – I had everything I needed for ultimate relaxation.

 For Seminyak, my main itinerary was to eat at numerous cafes (yes, I can plan my day around meals) and hang out at beach bars.
 So I was certainly not going to be spending a lot of time in the hotel.
 Based on this, ended up staying at the very basic Hotel Tijili which was at a walking distance from the main spots in Seminyak.